wso2/docs-choreo-dev/en/docs/administer/control-access-in-the-choreo-console.md

 In Choreo, authorization operates by assigning a role to a group at a specified level.
 The level at which the role is assigned determines the extent of permissions granted to users.

+!!! warning "Important"
+     Due to an existing limitation in Choreo, if a user is assigned the role of administrator in one project and developer in another project within the same organization, the user will automatically have administrator-level access to both projects.

 !!! info
     In Choreo, organization-level permissions take precedence over project-level permissions.